nicolasdilley/gomela-ase21/README.md

 -------------------------------
 ```

-This tells you that there is neither a safety or a model deadlock in the model.
+This tells you that there is neither a safety nor a model deadlock in the model, i.e.,
-false in the case means that Gomela did not find the corresponding bug in the model.
+false means that Gomela did not find such a bug in the model.

-This also means that Gomela reports that there are no safety errors or model
+In this case Gomela reports that there are no safety errors or model
 deadlocks in the Go source file ```source/hello.go```.

 If we tweak the code to introduce a deadlock by removing one or both of the